** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 First, in the VALUES tab of the field Test, add all predefined values to the field Test (pH, Viscosity, Density, Scrub Resistance, Adhesion, Tensile Elongation, Fungal, Bacterial).

-Correct Expression is the following:
+The correct Expression is the following:

 var a=[];